Twins vs. Tigers Player Props Betting Odds

 McKinstry Stats

 - Zach McKinstry has seven doubles, a triple, five home runs, 25 walks and 13 RBI (44 total hits).
-He has swiped 10 bases.
+He's also stolen 10 bases.

 McKinstry Recent Games